8base/Documentation/docs/projects/8basehome/projects/projects-dashboard-walkthrough.md

 For more information, see [Backend](projects-backend-ui.md).

 ### Frontends
 The **Frontends** link opens a page listing your frontends and deployment information for each frontend.
-Click the **Open** button on one of your listed frontends to open your frontend in the App Builder.

 For more information, see [Frontend](projects-frontend-ui.md).